 A Class B or D license holder is responsible for furnishing transportation, within six hours of death, to deliver a horse to the University of Minnesota Veterinary Diagnostic Laboratory.

 Test samples must be obtained from every horse that dies or is euthanized from a training or race-related injury.

-The samples shall be sent for analysis to the official testing laboratory under part 7892.0130 and the commission may direct the laboratory to retain and preserve such samples for future analysis.
+Hair samples shall be obtained prior to or after euthanasia.
 When practical, both blood and urine test samples shall be obtained prior to euthanasia.

 The owner and attending trainer are responsible for reporting to the commission veterinarian the death of a horse within one hour of its death, and for having the postmortem examination performed in accordance with this part.